 Acknowledging the Limits of Inflation Hedges

 It is essential to recognize the inherent limits of inflation hedging.
-Some inflation hedges might be volatile, and not all of them are assured to be successful.
+Some inflation hedges can be volatile, and not all of them are guaranteed to be successful.
 For example, global population growth, technical developments, industrial interruptions, and geopolitical events can all have an impact on how successful inflation hedging is.